 Study alongside undergraduate students for one, two or three terms and fully integrate into the BA course and student life

-The London Design Programme provides structured teaching and support across three pathway areas, as well as including the European Art History: London and Berlin module.
+The London Design Programme provides structured teaching and support across two pathway areas, as well as including the European Art History: London and Berlin module.

 Take courses in a range of disciplines during the summer for three or six weeks.
 Summer Study Abroad courses are a great opportunity for students who cannot study for a full semester or year